 31. Travel on Singapore Airlines between the continental U.S. and Hawaii.

 Another great option with Singapore Airlines is to redeem your KrisFlyer miles for a flight between the continental United States and Hawaii.
 You have the option to fly all classes of service on Star Alliance Airlines.
 Prices for a one-way trip range between 17,500 miles and 40,000 miles.

 32. Book an economy ticket on Star Alliance Airlines from Europe to the U.S. using KrisFlyer miles.

 You can book a flight from the United States to Europe for just 27,500 miles one-way on a Star Alliance member airline.
 This is a savings of 2,500 miles in comparison with other competitors in the U.S. like Delta and American.
 All of these savings really add up and make this a deal worth exploring!

 33. Fly to the Middle East or Northern Africa from the U.S. on Singapore Airlines.

-If you’re traveling for the United States to either the Middle East or North Africa, Singapore Airlines offers awesome prices.
+If you’re traveling from the United States to either the Middle East or North Africa, Singapore Airlines offers awesome prices.
 Your Amex membership rewards can be transferred for KrisFlyer Miles on Star Alliance airlines, which includes EgyptAir, Ethiopian, Lufthansa, Swiss, and United.
-You can travel for 37,500 miles in economy, 57,500 miles in business or 75,000 miles in first class (one-way).
+You can travel for 37,500 miles in economy, 57,500 miles in business, or 75,000 miles in first class (one-way).

 34. Fly Singapore Airlines from the United States to Africa with KrisFlyer Miles.